HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 # Skills of a technical writer

-One of the main reasons I switched from software engineering to technical writing is because the skills I excelled at—and enjoyed—mapped to those most needed by technical writers.
+I switched from software engineering to technical writing because the skills I excelled at—and enjoyed—mapped to those most needed by technical writers.

 *   **Communicate** - It's not just about the writing, although that is important
 *   **Collaborate** - With people and teams across different disciplines (engineering,